qcif/data-curator/README.md

 - then option + click on Open.

 This occurs due to macOS quarantining applications when it cannot determine the certificate used to sign the application.
+We're planning to sign the application so this goes away.

 --------------------------------------------------------------------------------